flim226/crosswork/sample-scripts/cp_disk_calculator/README.md

 backupfs   = (ddatafs - corefs) - datafs_sz
 ```

-The `floor` operation represents the truncation performed by the shell implementation’s integer arithmetic.
+The `floor` operation represents the truncation performed by the shell implementation's integer arithmetic.

 The resulting layout is: